klst-de/e-invoice/src/main/resources/doc-en/uncefact-vs-ubl.md

 - in CII both documents are defined in the same XML schema with different document types
 - in UBL there are two XML schemas, which are very similar

-The next difference is the target usage.
+The next difference in e-invoice context is the target usage.
 In factur-x/ZUGFeRD CII documents can be delivered as xml or hybrid pdf invoice.
 UBL documents however cannot be delivered inside a pdf.

 Cross Industry Invoice (CII) was the first UN/CEFACT schema derived from the process oriented Supply Chain Reference Data Model [SCRDM](https://www.unescap.org/sites/default/files/Session%202_SCRDM_UNCEFACT.pdf).
 In 2019 the Cross Industry Order (CIO) schema was published.
 Both messages has similar structure: